LocuraDU/DU-Locura-Screens-And-Signs/DU-Basic-Storage-Capacity/README.md

 # Information
 Display for T1-T5 ores, minerals, general storage, and gasses.
+Will show the icon of selected element.
 > **Note**
 > Last confirmed compatible game version: 0.31.0